-Research Type Collection Method Description Surveys and questionnaires (completed in-person, online, by telephone, direct mail, or direct email) Trip diaries A survey is the process of describing some aspect(s) of a population or group of people based on a sample of the total.
+RESEARCH TYPE COLLECTION METHOD DESCRIPTION Quantitative and/or Qualitative SURVEYS AND QUESTIONNAIRES (completed in-person, online, by telephone, direct mail, or direct email) The process of describing some aspect(s) of a population or group of people based on a sample of the total.
 Visitor surveys (questionnaires) are the most common type of tourism research.
-Visitor recordings of trip details, such as expenditures, travel routes, sightseeing, highlights and other activities.
-Quantitative and/or qualitative research Field tests Assessing a situation under the conditions it is actually being used, such as distributing questionnaires while people are using your product/experience.
-Observations Watching or observing a situation to record relevant facts, actions and behaviours (e.g. watching which exhibits guests choose first after entering an attraction, or observing audience members during a performance).
-Comment cards An informal way of soliciting feedback and information from visitors/customers.
-Guest books Informal recording of guest details on a voluntary basis; often designed like a tally sheet to record basic visitor profile information such as origin and party size.
-Quantitative research Visitor profile tracking A structured approach to provide a description of visitors based on demographic and behavioural characteristics (e.g. origin, party size, length of stay, frequency of visit).
-Web-analytics The measurement, collection, analysis and reporting of Internet data for the purpose of understanding and optimizing web usage.
-Qualitative Interviews (completed by telephone or face-to-face) A way to capture in-depth and insightful information; interviews enable the interviewer to be flexible to "probe" the interviewee for additional information, as needed. research Focus groups Through a discussion led by a moderator, a sample gathering of respondents to get their direct feedback such as perceptions, opinions, beliefs and attitudes on an issue(s).
+Research TRIP DIARIES Visitor recordings of trip details, such as expenditures, travel routes, sightseeing, highlights and other activities.
+FIELD TESTS Assessing a situation under the conditions it is actually being used, such as distributing questionnaires while people are using your product/experience.
+OBSERVATIONS Watching or observing a situation to record relevant facts, actions and behaviours (e.g. watching which exhibits guests choose first after entering an attraction, or observing audience members during a performance).
+COMMENT CARDS An informal way of soliciting feedback and information from visitors/customers.
+Quantitative Research GUEST BOOKS Informal recording of guest details on a voluntary basis; often designed like a tally sheet to record basic visitor profile information such as origin and party size.
+VISITOR PROFILE TRACKING A structured approach to provide a description of visitors based on demographic and behavioural characteristics (e.g. origin, party size, length of stay, frequency of visit).
+WEB-ANALYTICS The measurement, collection, analysis and reporting of Internet data for the purpose of understanding and optimizing web usage.
+Qualitative Research INTERVIEWS (completed by telephone or face-to-face) A way to capture in-depth and insightful information; interviews enable the interviewer to be flexible to "probe" the interviewee for additional information, as needed.
+FOCUS GROUPS Through a discussion led by a moderator, a sample gathering of respondents to get their direct feedback such as perceptions, opinions, beliefs and attitudes on an issue(s).